 Angina is pain or discomfort in the chest.
 It often has a squeezing or pressure-like feel.
 This discomfort can also be felt in the shoulders, arms, neck, jaws, or back.
 Anginal pain usually lasts for no more than 2-10 minutes.
-It is relieved by rest or nitroglycerin.

 Types of angina include:

 (CAD).
 It occurs when the blood vessels leading to your heart are narrowed or blocked.
 The blockage decreases the blood and oxygen flow to your heart.
 When your heart is deprived of oxygen, you will feel chest pain and other symptoms.

 Tests will be done right away to see if you are having an episode of angina or a heart attack.
 If you have a stable pattern of angina, other tests may be done to determine the extent of your disease.
 The test results will help to create a treatment plan.

-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.